Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-ts-components/README.md

 - `html-webpack-plugin` to nest final `script.js` file (currently to the `head` of html file.
 Check `inject: 'head'` option in the `./configs/webpack/webpack.config.ts` HtmlWebpackPlugin options) and final `main.css` styles file to the final html template.
 - `image-minimizer-webpack-plugin`, `imagemin`, `imagemin-gifsicle`, `imagemin-jpegtran`, `imagemin-optipng`, `imagemin-svgo` - a fable things to reduce size of the image resources with lossless quality optimization (can be changed, use offical docs for more);
 - `mini-css-extract-plugin` - to bundle final external css file;
-- `resolve-url-loader` - loader for Sass to ease assets pathes' setting relying on current file but not to the output one (note: `sourceMap: true` in the `sass-loader` options is lifeworth required for working the plugin!!!);
+- `resolve-url-loader` - loader for Sass to ease assets pathes' setting relying on current file but not to the output one (**note**: `sourceMap: true` in the `sass-loader` options is lifeworth required for working the plugin!!!);
 - `sass` - for using all SCSS / Sass features;
 - `sass-loader` - loader for ability to read and use `.scss` / `.sass` files inside `*.ts` one;